Additional Certification Policies

 Educational Specialist II

 The Educational Specialist II Certification is a credential issued to an applicant who has completed three years of satisfactory service on an Educational Specialist I Certification, and who has completed 24 semester hours of post-baccalaureate or graduate study at a regionally approved institution.
-In addition, the applicant must have received the recommendation of the superintendent of the school district in which his or her most recent service was performed, or in the case of an intermediate unit, the executive director, or in the case of an approved nonpublic school, the chief school administrator.
+In addition, the applicant must have received the recommendation of the superintendent of the school district in which their most recent service was performed, or in the case of an intermediate unit, the executive director, or in the case of an approved nonpublic school, the chief school administrator.

 Teacher Candidacy for Certification

 Upon entrance to the University, graduate students enrolled in educator preparation programs ("candidates") leading to Pennsylvania certification must meet with their academic advisor(s) to complete an "Approved Program of Study" (APS) form.
-This form outlines all of the candidates' certification requirements, indicates candidates’ approval for Formal Admission to Teacher Education (FATE) and is signed by the University certifying officer attesting to their unique course of study at WCU.
+This form outlines all of the candidates' certification requirements, indicates candidates’ approval for Teacher Candidacy, and is signed by the University certifying officer attesting to their unique course of study at WCU.
 At present, to be eligible for and qualify for designated advanced courses, one must have a minimum 3.0 GPA (most programs have higher GPA requirements).
 The original APS is submitted to the Office of Teacher Certification during the first semester.
-Candidates must have a 3.0 GPA in their graduate studies to maintain FATE and good standing at WCU.
+Candidates must have a 3.0 GPA in their graduate studies to maintain Teacher Candidacy and good standing at WCU.

 Periodic regulatory changes from the Pennsylvania Department of Education may alter these requirements for candidates seeking post-baccalaureate certification.
-Candidates are urged to remain aware of updates to FATE requirements through regular communication with their advisors.
+Candidates are urged to remain aware of updates to Teacher Candidacy requirements through regular communication with their advisors.

-Candidates with FATE whose programs culminate in a student teaching semester must apply to student teach during the first month of classes (September or January) one academic year prior to the intended student teaching semester.
+Candidates with Teacher Candidacy whose programs culminate in a student teaching semester must apply to student teach during the first month of classes (September or January) one academic year prior to the intended student teaching semester.

 Educator Preparation Degree